serhandulger/COHORT_Analysis/README.md

 # COHORT_Analysis

 ###################################################
-# WHAT IS COHORT ANALYSIS AND ITS ADVANTAGES ?
+# What is COHORT ANALYSIS and Its' Advantages ?
 ###################################################

 COHORT analysis is useful in identifying loyal customers and makes it easier for you to learn about the common characteristics of people in your target audience.
 In addition, makes it easier for companies to measure some of their studies.